Contact Us for a Free Consultation (213) 542-0979

 For most crimes, a person is entitled to a bail even if the person is charged with murder or manslaughter.
 If it is a murder charge, typically it is a million dollar bail.
 If it is an attempted murder charge, it is usually a $500,000 bail.
 If there are any other enhancements that imply then that could cause the bail to be higher.

-The prosecutors know that some people might be able to bail out even if they put a $500,000 or a million dollar bail and they put a bunch of extra enhancements.
-I have seen bails as high as $3 million, $5 million, and $8 million when it comes to murder cases, especially when you tack on gun enhancements and gang enhancements.
+The prosecutors know that some people might be able to bail out even if they put a $500,000 or a million dollar bail and they put in a bunch of extra enhancements.
+I have seen bail as high as $3 million, $5 million, and $8 million when it comes to murder cases, especially when you tack on gun enhancements and gang enhancements.

 Menu